apache/mxnet/docs/tutorials/r/classifyRealImageWithPretrainedModel.md

     ##     save.image
  ```

-Load the Pretrained Model
+Load the PreTrained Model
 -------------------------
-Make sure you unzip the pretrained model in the current folder.
+Make sure you unzip the pre-trained model in the current folder.
 Use the model
 loading function to load the model into R:

  ```r